Skip to main content

 JR-access-control-005

-All access decisions SHALL be logged with sender identity, domain, decision outcome, and the gate at which the decision was made.
+All access decisions SHALL be logged with sender identity and domain, including the decision outcome (allowed or denied) and the gate at which the decision was made.

 1 test scenario